ilan-segal/fighter-platformer/game_design_document/GameDesignDocument.md

 This movement option functions exactly as in _Rivals of Aether_.
 You may dash in one direction and then quickly move the control stick down and then to the other side in a semi-circular motion.
 Doing so in a set frame window (doesn't vary by character) will cause you to accelerate in the direction opposite to your original dash, up to your running speed in the opposite direction.
 As of now it is unclear whether the moonwalk should last indefinitely until you stop tilting the control stick.

 ## Controls

+### Actions
+The player can input the following types of actions with their controller:
+- Action
+  - Attack
+  - Special
+  - Jump
+  - Shield
+  - Grab
+- Tilt Action (Unit vector paired with an Action)
+- Smash Action (Unit vector paired with an Action)

 ## Objectives
 # Art and Sound
 ## Art Style